manvendra22/manvendra22/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a Freelancer while looking for Fulltime Job
+- 🔭 I’m currently working as a Freelancer consultant
-- 🌱 I’m currently learning Typescript, GraphQL and Serverless
+- 🌱 I’m currently learning Typescript and NextJS
 - 👯 I’m looking to collaborate on anything Javascript
-- 🤔 I’m looking for help with finding a Job
 - 💬 Ask me about Javascript, React and it's ecosystem or Movies
 - 📫 How to reach me: http://manvendra.netlify.app/
 - 😄 Pronouns: He/Him